magentabusiness/magentabusiness.github.io/_includes/docs/mqtt-broker/troubleshooting.md

         </a>
         <a href="https://stackoverflow.com/questions/tagged/thingsboard">
             <span class="phrase-heading">Stack Overflow</span>
-            <p>The ThingsBoard team actively monitors posts that are tagged with "thingsboard" on the user forum.
+            <p>The IoT Hub team actively monitors posts that are tagged with "thingsboard" on the user forum.
 If you can't find an existing question that addresses your issue, feel free to ask a new one.
 Our team will be happy to assist you.</p>
         </a>
     </div>
 </section>

-If you are unable to find a solution to your problem from any of the guides provided above, please do not hesitate to contact the ThingsBoard team for further assistance.
+If you are unable to find a solution to your problem from any of the guides provided above, please do not hesitate to contact the IoT Hub team for further assistance.

 <a class="button" href="/docs/contact-us/">Contact us</a>